 If your eye doctor discovers you have a refractive error during a general eye exam, they may recommend the following treatments:

-Eyeglasses.
-Your optometrist will prescribe an eyeglass lens to correct the refractive error and help you see clearly.
+- Eyeglasses – Your optometrist will prescribe an eyeglass lens to correct the refractive error and help you see clearly.
+Eyeglasses offer a quick solution to restore clear vision without the need for surgery.

-Contact lenses.
-Like eyeglasses, contact lenses will correct the way light enters your eye.
+- Contact lenses – Like eyeglasses, contact lenses will correct the way light enters your eye.
 They sit on the surface of your eye, and your eye doctor will show you how to use them.
+Contact lenses come in various types, thus offering patients more flexibility regarding their vision correction treatment.

 At Optometrists’ Clinic Inc., we can diagnose refractive errors and prescribe eyeglasses or contact lenses to help you see clearly.
 Contact one of our eye clinics today in Edmonton, Westlock or Leduc to schedule an appointment with an optometrist and get a general eye exam.